alltom/ruck/README.markdown

     # E
     # 5

+Though this is somewhat inconvenient to use, so when you're using just one global Shreduler, you can call Shreduler#make_convenient, which adds useful methods to Object and Shred so that you can write the above example more
+concisely:

+    @shreduler = Ruck::Shreduler.new
+    @shreduler.make_convenient

+    spork do |shred|
+      %w{ A B C D E }.each do |letter|
+        puts "#{letter}"
+        shred.yield(1)
+      end
+    end

+    spork do |shred|
+      %w{ 1 2 3 4 5 }.each do |number|
+        puts "#{number}"
+        shred.yield(1)
+      end
+    end

+    @shreduler.run

+# Shredulers and time

 ruck doesn't specify any behavior for when time passes, so by default all shreds are executed as fast as possible as they're drained from the queue.
 In other words, there's